TrueScare/autolooter/README.md

 |                    | table_detail    | /table/edit/{id?}  | App\Entity\Table(nullable) <br/>Symfony\Component\HttpFoundation\Request <br/>Symfony\Contracts\Translation\TranslatorInterface                                                                          | edit page for tables                                                                      |
 |                    | table_new       | /table/new         | Symfony\Component\HttpFoundation\Request                                                                                                                                                                 | route to use and redirect a null value to the edit page to create new entity              |

+# How I develop this project

+Fun fact, it sure is not the optimal way, but it works for me :)

+- develop on a Windows 11 machine
+- run docker Desktop with WSL 2 for the db image
+- run npm ```npm run watch``` to track all my style changes
+- run symfony server ```syfmony server:start -d``` as local server
+- hack away and have fun :)